Updated: 17 hours ago

 There are two stages of love.
 The first is during the first 5-12 years of marriage.
 The second starts after that.
 The second stage of love is real love.

-If you can master these principles then you'll do very well, even if some of them take you a lifetime.
-That's okay.
+If you can master these principles then you'll do very well, even if some of them take you a lifetime, and that's okay.
 As you experience your life together as a couple, you can write your own list of advice for young couples, which will eventually look just like mine.
 And that's okay, too.